icboredman/base_serial_node/README.md

 A [ROS](http://www.ros.org) node that enables communication with a robot base over a serial link.
 On the other end of this link is [cherokey_slave](https://github.com/icboredman/cherokey_slave) processor, implemented using Teensy 3.2 module for the purpose of controlling wheels, collecting odometry and managing battery.

+In addition, the node reads CPU temperature and sends it to another device (in this case Arduino Leonardo embedded within LattePanda board) which, in turn, uses it to control cooling fan speed.
+The temperature is also published as a ROS message under topic *temperature*.

 ### Prerequisites